If you'll make a purchase using any of our affiliate links, we may earn some commission at no extra cost to you. How this works.

 This is such an amazing part of the coffee world!
 There has been wild amounts of innovation in portable espresso technology over the last few years.

 Of course, I will always have a soft spot for two of my oh! god coffee making loves: Aeropress and the humble Bialetti percolator.
-I’ve travelled the world, camped, moved continents, all with my trusty Aeropress packed where I can grab it.
+I’ve traveled the world, camped, moved continents, all with my trusty Aeropress packed where I can grab it.
 And I grew up with an Italian Moka pot and love to use a large one for lazy-Sunday espresso making for friends.
 But things have moved on!

 I might use a Waccaco Nanopress on long trips now, and my goodness the UniTerra Nomad is the DREAM for small-space living or great coffee on a trip if you can afford it.